core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 modified value.

 These are not default values for the option, as defined in Section 5.4.4 in {{RFC7252}}.
-Default values apply on a per-message basis and thus reset when the value is not present in a given Capabilities and Settings message.
+A default value would mean that an empty Capabilities and Settings message would result in the option being set to its default value.

 Capabilities and Settings messages are indicated by the 7.01 code (CSM).